datanav/docs/pricing.rst

 depending on the computing power, data volume, selected monitoring functionality and SLA-level.

-Fees for standard services are set out in Euro, and are calculated into Norwegian Kroner based on the Central Bank of Norway's exchange rate on the invoicing day.
+Fees for standard services are set out in Dollar, and are calculated into Norwegian Kroner based on the Central Bank of Norway's exchange rate on the invoicing day.